sundar7733/BookerAPI_Automation/README.md

 For calling the API, we use the [Restful Booker API](https://restful-booker.herokuapp.com/) which is a public API, username and password are required for UPDATE and DELETE operations.
 As of present state, Username and password can be found in https://restful-booker.herokuapp.com/apidoc/index.html#api-Auth-CreateToken

+**Important**: Do not commit username and password values back to the repository.

 ## Project Structure
 src
 └── test